Penalty Ranges for Criminal Drug Charges, Possession of Controlled Drug,

 Reckless driving in Oklahoma is a serious criminal offense

-Oklahoma reckless driving is a serious criminal misdemeanor and it carries a potential for 4 points on your Oklahoma Department of Public Safety driving record and a conviction will result in the suspension of your driver’s license for 1 year and a potential fine of $500, and a potential jail sentence of 90 days.
+Oklahoma reckless driving is a serious criminal misdemeanor and it carries a potential for 4 points on your Oklahoma Department of Public Safety driving record and a potential fine of $500, and a potential jail sentence of 90 days.
 A second offense carries additional penalties as listed below.

 Aside from the fine and jail time, your license could also be suspended up to 1 year.
 And a reckless driving Oklahoma conviction stays on your Oklahoma DMV record for years and for insurance purposes for a minimum of 3 years.